gjr80/weewx-stackedwindrose/readme.txt

-Stacked Windrose Image Generator for Weewx - Weewx extension that generates a windrose image.
+Stacked Windrose Image Generator for weeWX - weeWX extension that generates a windrose image.

-The Stacked Windrose Image Generator for Weewx consists of a single skin controlling a custom image generator that produces a stacked windrose image based upon weewx archive data.
+The Stacked Windrose Image Generator for WeeWX consists of a single skin controlling a custom image generator that produces a stacked windrose image based upon weewx archive data.

 Pre-Requisites

-Weewx v3.2.0 or greater.
+WeeWX v3.2.0 or greater.

 File Locations

-As Weewx file locations vary by system and installation method, the following symbolic names, as per the Weewx User's Guide - Installing Weewx, are used in these instructions:
+As WeeWX file locations vary by system and installation method, the following symbolic names, as per the Weewx User's Guide - Installing Weewx, are used in these instructions: